FreeSurfer Beginners Guide

 These example scans, captured from FreeSurfer's tkmedit display, are slices from the brainmask.mgz file, created by the -autorecon1 stage of FreeSurfer (requiring about 20 minutes of processing time).
 This means that some amount of intensity normalization has occurred, but the contrast differences between image examples are easier to see, compared to the original (orig.mgz) volume.
 Refer to the tutorial sections 'Using Control Points to Fix Intensity Normalization' and 'Fixing Common Geometric Inaccuracies in White Matter Surfaces' for examples of problem areas resulting from scan deficiencies.

-There is a variety of documentation about the use of FreeSurfer contained in the FreeSurfer wiki including installation of the software, tutorials, sample data, and work flows providing step by step guides to performing specific tasks.
+There is a variety of documentation about the use of FreeSurfer contained in the FreeSurfer wiki including a collection of talks and tutorials to teach yourself how to use FreeSurfer, installation of the software, tutorials, sample data, and work flows providing step by step guides to performing specific tasks.
 To get started, we suggest you:

 Read the links to slides marked as type 'talk' in the tutorials: click here